msunbay/zod-dbs/README.md

 }));
 ```

-If you have disabled case transforms (`--case-transform false`) then there are no "base" schemas or transform functions.
+If you have disabled case transforms (`--case-transform false`) or no casing transforms were detected, then there are no "base" schemas or transform functions.
 And you can just extend the read schema like:

 ```ts